freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 390.1

-That outputs the all the info.
-Although, it's showing the byte count and not the character count.
+That shows the byte count instead of the character count.
 Some characters must be more than one byte.
-Use `cat` to pipe the content of the file as the input of the `wc` command.
+Use `cat` to pipe the content of the file as the input of the `wc` command to see if the output is the same.
-Try using `cat` the print the file and pipe the output into the `wc` command.

 #### HINTS